aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/040-addons-applicationset.md

 ### 3. Validate addons ApplicationSet

 ::alert[The default configuration for ArgoCD is to check for updates in a git repository every 3 minutes.
-It might take upto 3 minutes to recognize the new file in the git repo.
-Click on REFRESH APPS on the ArgoCD Dashboard to refresh rightaway.]{header="cluster-addons Application"}
+It might take up to 3 minutes to recognize the new file in the git repo.
+Click on REFRESH APPS on the ArgoCD Dashboard to refresh right away.]{header="cluster-addons Application"}

 Navigate to the ArgoCD dashboard in the UI and verify that the "cluster-addons" Application was created successfully.